ryandhasgit/Comedy/Headlines/Challenge List.md

 to fight or flight: a quiz
 To Fight Or Flight: a Quiz #pitch

-Updated List Of What You Can’t Yell In a Crowded Theatre  #pitch
+Updated List of What You Can’t Yell in a Crowded Theatre  #pitch

 hey doc it’s me achilles and uhhhh which heel was it again